-The KAD5610 can produce preset or user defined patterns on the digital outputs to facilitate in-situ testing.
+The KAD5512HP can produce preset or user defined patterns on the digital outputs to facilitate in-situ testing.
 A static word can be placed on the output bus, or two different words can alternate.
-In the alternate mode.
+In the alternate mode, the values defined as Word 1 and Word 2 (as shown in Table 13) are set on the output bus on alternating clock phases.

-Address 0xC0: test\io
+Address 0xC0: test io